-- As United States shifting its focus from globalization, this would bring onshoring and near shoring in the front seat, these would increase the demand for warehousing.
+- As United States has been shifting its focus from globalization, this would bring onshoring and near shoring in the front seat, this will increase the demand for warehousing.

 - Health care industry’s cold storage would experience a huge demand as many nations have fast paced clinical trials of COVID-19 vaccine.

 - E-commerce and online grocery are expected to generate more demand for large warehouses as pandemic has changed the shopping habits of customers and this is likely to stay post pandemic.

 - With the increase in the market share of e-commerce players, many retailers are repurposing themselves are distribution centres, which ever-growing pressure on delivery lead time and costs associated these new distribution centres would see a spike in demand as this helps e-commerce players achieve hyperlocal fulfilment.

 - As the pressure on sustainability is going up the demand generated due to reverse logistics is expected to go up.

 - As there would be changes in import export imbalance in United States, this would reduce the demand for bonded warehouses.

 - Industries like Chemicals and specialty material are hit very hard in the US, the likely demand for the specialized warehouses handling them would reduce in the short term.